Kyber Network Crystal Legacy Tops One Day Trading Volume of $8.40 (KNCL)

-Kyber Network Crystal Legacy (KNCL) traded flat against the US dollar during the 1 day period ending at 10:00 AM Eastern on July 20th.
-Kyber Network Crystal Legacy has a total market cap of $109.83 million and approximately $8.40 worth of Kyber Network Crystal Legacy was traded on exchanges in the last 24 hours.
+Kyber Network Crystal Legacy (KNCL) traded flat against the US dollar during the one day period ending at 22:00 PM ET on July 22nd.
+One Kyber Network Crystal Legacy token can currently be purchased for approximately $0.54 or 0.00000837 BTC on popular cryptocurrency exchanges.
 Over the last seven days, Kyber Network Crystal Legacy has traded flat against the US dollar.
-One Kyber Network Crystal Legacy token can currently be bought for about $0.54 or 0.00000837 BTC on major cryptocurrency exchanges.
+Kyber Network Crystal Legacy has a market cap of $109.83 million and $8.40 worth of Kyber Network Crystal Legacy was traded on exchanges in the last 24 hours.

 - CareCoin (CARES) traded down 2.2% against the dollar and now trades at $0.0809 or 0.00000297 BTC.